biopython/biopython.github.io/wiki/Building_a_release.md

 `   drevil:~biopython> git push origin master --tags`

-17. On your windows machine, build the Windows installers (either from a clean checkout, or the an unzipped copy of the source code bundle made earlier).
+17. On your windows machine, build the Windows installers (either from a clean checkout, or an unzipped copy of the source code bundle made earlier).
 Build the installers first, if you do a build/test/install before hand you seem to get a bloated setup exe.
 Assuming you have setup your compilers etc appropriately just do this: